LambdaPay/onchain/README.md

 1.  **Address Confirmation:** Confirm the contract is deployed at the expected address (especially important for `CREATE2`).
 2.  **Constructor Arguments:** Verify on a block explorer that the constructor arguments (`permit2`, `universalRouter`, `weth`) were set correctly for the specific network.
 3.  **Initial State:** Check if the `initialOperator` and `feeDestination` were registered correctly if provided during deployment.
-4.  **Cross-chain Address:** For `CREATE2` deployments, verify the resulting contract address is identical across all deployed chains.
+4.  **Cross-chain Address:** For `CREATE2` deployments, verify the resulting contract address on each chain.
+Note that unless the `init_code` (bytecode + constructor args) was identical across all chains (which is unlikely due to differing dependency addresses), the addresses will differ.

 ---